nagasella/esa/README.md

 using entity_table = esa::entity_table<100, 2, 1, 0, 0>;

-class updater : public esa::entity_updater<100> // template parameter can be < 100...
+class updater : public esa::entity_updater<100> // can also be < 100...
 {
     entity_table & table;

     public:

-    // assign tag and get a reference to the table updater(entity_table & t) :
+    updater(entity_table & t) :
         entity_updater(MOVEMENT),
         table(t)
     { }

-    // filter the entities to process
-    bool select(esa::entity e) override
+    // filter the entities to process based on the components they own bool select(esa::entity e) override
     {
         return table.has<POSITION>(e) && table.has<VELOCITY>(e);